stonepros/stone/doc/stonefs/quota.rst

 Quotas
 ======

-CephFS allows quotas to be set on any directory in the system.
+StoneFS allows quotas to be set on any directory in the system.
 The quota can restrict the number of *bytes* or the number of *files* stored beneath that point in the directory hierarchy.

 Limitations
 -----------

-#. *Quotas are cooperative and non-adversarial.* CephFS quotas rely on
+#. *Quotas are cooperative and non-adversarial.* StoneFS quotas rely on
    the cooperation of the client who is mounting the file system to stop writers when a limit is reached.
 A modified or adversarial client cannot be prevented from writing as much data as it needs.